 The Inner Loop is open to vehicles and provides access to all the main attractions in Point Defiance Park: Point Defiance Zoo & Aquarium, Fort Nisqually Living History Museum, Point Defiance Marina, Owen Beach, the Gardens, the Pagoda, and the Off-Leash Dog Park.

 The Outer Loop is closed permanently for vehicles due to safety concerns (several parts of the drive are on unstable cliffs).
-While it’s too bad a drive is no longer an option, it’s actually better for bikers and hikers.
-This part of Five Mile Drive feels more submerged into a true Pacific Northwest forest.
+While it’s too bad a drive is no longer an option, it’s better for bikers and hikers.
+This part of Five Mile Drive feels more submerged in an actual Pacific Northwest forest.
 Moss and ferns seem to pop out from all directions under an immense canopy of luscious trees.
-In the Fall this is an amazing delight of colors and textures, but it’s a year-round treasure.
-When hiking or biking, be sure to find the four inspiring viewpoints — they each face different directions.
+This is a fantastic delight of colors and textures in the fall, but it’s a year-round treasure.
+When hiking or biking, be sure to find the four inspiring viewpoints- each facing different directions.

-While biking is not allowed on any of the hiking trails, use of the Five Mile Drive roadway is allowed.
+While biking is not allowed on any hiking trails, use of the Five Mile Drive roadway is allowed.

 Point Defiance Park Zoo and Aquarium

-At the time of this update, (May, 2022) summer hours are generally 9 AM – 5 PM daily, and an adult ticket starts at $20.
-Check the website for off-season hours.
+At the time of this update, (Jan 2023) winter hours are generally 9 AM – 3:30 PM and summer 9 AM — 5 PM and an adult ticket starts at $20.
+However, check the website for updates.
 Online tickets are strongly encouraged.
-They are nonrefundable and valid for single entry anytime within one year from purchase date.
+They are nonrefundable and valid for a single entry anytime within one year from the purchase date.
 The gift shop and cafe are both open, and parking is free.

 Fort Nisqually Living History Museum

 Fort Nisqually originally stood in present-day Dupont, Washington (about 20 miles SW of Point Defiance Park) as the first “globally connected” settlement in the Salish Sea area.
-It was used by the Hudson Bay Company as far back as 1833 to foster fur trading in the region.
+The Hudson Bay Company used it as far back as 1833 to foster fur trading in the region.